dexie/dexie-website/docs/Tutorial/Svelte.md

 Notice two things here:

-1. liveQuery() returns a reactive Svelte Store (or actually an Observable that happens to comply with Svelte Stores).
+1. liveQuery() returns a reactive Svelte Store (or actually an Observable that happens to comply with the [The Svelte Store Contract](https://svelte.dev/docs#Store_contract)).
 To access the reactive value of a Svelte Store, friends needs to be prefixed with $, `$friends`.
 2. The result will be undefined on initial render - which explains why we need the `{#if $friends}` condition.
 The reason for this is the asynchronic nature of IndexedDB.
 Just be aware of this fact and make sure your rendering code handles it.

 # 6. Pass some query params